probablyquill/PythonC8/README.md

 ## Install guide:
-I really wouldn't recommend running this, but if you want to, the only required package is pygame.
+The only dependency required for this project is pygame.
 ```bash
 pip3 install pygame
 ```